continuePrimaryKey() method of the

 DOMException of one of the following types:

-The key parameter may have any of the following conditions:
+Thrown if the key parameter has any of the following conditions:

 here’s how you can resume an iteration of all articles tagged with